JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/core-rules.md

 ### Retreat

-- Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.
+- Running away from a dire situation always requires a successful AGL save, as well as a safe destination to run to.

 ### Ranged Attacks